 "The average person uses their device for five hours a day - about a third of the time they are awake - and checks it about 85 times, Nottingham Trent University found. (source http://www.mirror.co.uk/news/technology-science/technology/revealed-heres-how-many-times-6727470 )

 Our head is quite heavy.
-Average adult human brain weighs about 3 pounds, average human tongue weighs about 1 pound and consists of 8 muscles.That is why tongue position is very important for posture in general.
+Average adult human brain weighs about 3 pounds, average human tongue weighs less then 1 pound and consists of 8 muscles.That is why tongue position is very important for posture in general.

 Exercises with FACEXER are targeting muscles supporting proper posture.
 When your body's muscles and joints are balanced and supported properly, you're better to perform everyday activities.

 We emphasizing the importance of the oral posture in our brochure: ' your lips are closed, tongue is flat and resting on the roof of your mouth with tip of the tongue behind the front teeth, but not touching teeth.
 Your upper and lower teeth are in relaxed position and are not engaged.'
 This tongue position helps to balance your head on the neck and keep proper posture.
 Exercises for tongue also involve neck muscles engagement.